DashaZed/AirFlow/README.md

 # AirFlow
-Airfow DAGs for transporting data from AppFlyer, Mixpanel, Appmetrica
+Airfow DAGs for transporting data from AppFlyer, Mixpanel, Appmetrica to BigQuery